ubc-library-rc/Beginner_R_Part1/content/about_R.md

 ### Set up part 1: Load in packages

--   Packages are add ons to R that allow you to use a single command to perform an action, rather than typing a bunch of code to do things.
-Think of them like browser extensions.
+Packages are add-ons to R that allow you to use a single command to perform an action, rather than typing a bunch of code.
+Think of packages like browser extensions.
 You don't need browser extensions for your browser to work, but the customization packages offer make the experience of going online much better.

 Packages are **installed** the first time you use them with the `install.packages()` command.
 This only needs to be run once per package on your computer.

 **Every time you want to use** the package, you need to load it into R using the `library()` command.
 The `library()` command should be added to your R Script.

 ``` r
 # install package